pyquil.noise module

 A new program with noisy operators.

-pyquil.noise.append_kraus_to_gate(kraus_ops: Sequence[ndarray], gate_matrix: ndarray) List[number | ndarray][source]
+pyquil.noise.append_kraus_to_gate(kraus_ops: Sequence[ndarray], gate_matrix: ndarray) list[number | ndarray][source]

 Follow a gate gate_matrix by a Kraus map described by kraus_ops.